danieledurante/nEM/Election-Data-Tutorial.md

 Performance comparison
 ----------------------

-Once the parameters have been estimated under the computational routines implemented above, we compare the maximization performance and the computational efficiency of the different algorithms, in order to reproduce (and extend) the results in Table 1 of our paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864v4\]](https://arxiv.org/abs/1705.03864v4).
+Once the parameters have been estimated under the computational routines implemented above, we compare the maximization performance and the computational efficiency of the different algorithms.
 In particular, we consider the following quantities, computed for each run of every routine:

 **Maximization Performance**

 -   Number of runs with a drop in the log-likelihood sequence.
 -   Number of runs converging to values which are not the maximum log-likelihood.
--   For the runs reaching a local mode, we also compute the quartiles of the difference between the log-likelihoods in the local modes and the maximum one.
+-   For the runs reaching a local mode, we also compute the quartiles of the absolute difference between the log-likelihoods in the local modes and the maximum one.
 In the paper, only the median is discussed.

 **Computational Efficiency**